zmpyzmpy/zmpyzmpy.github.io/_posts/2019-05-23-perceptron.md

 \end{equation}
 $$

 where $$M$$ is the set of misclassified instances.
 The learning procedure is driven by misclassification, more specifically, by using stochastic gradient decent.
-Firstly, choose a hyperplane $$w_0, b_0$$, then minimize the objective function $\eqref{loss}$ by using gradient decent.
+Firstly, choose a hyperplane $$w_0, b_0$$, then minimize the objective function \eqref{loss}​ by using gradient decent.

 Suppose the misclassification set $$M$$ is stationary, the gradient of loss function $$L(w, b)$$ is then given by